 With the onset of the pandemic, Lisa suddenly had more time to devote to her blog, and the duo performed several live-stream concerts featuring the music of Clara Schumann, Amy Beach, Marianna Martines, and Josina van Boetzelaear.
 Throughout the pandemic, Lisa has continued to research and promote music by women.
 Her blog has also led her to new and experimental music, culminating in a world premiere of Capriccio by Rylan Gleave in 2021.

-The pandemic also gave Lisa time to explore a new fach, and she is now performing the lyric soprano repertoire.
-Her dream roles include Violetta, Liu, Infantin, Alcina, and Micaela.
-She would also love to sing Clémence, L’Amour de Loin, and perform Martines’ La Tempesta with a full ensemble.
-One of her goals is to record pieces by women which have no existing recordings, including works by Maria Teresa Agnesi and Boetzelaer.
-She also hopes to collaborate with living composers to premiere their works and explore new sounds and techniques.
+The pandemic also gave Lisa time to explore a new fach, and she is now performing the dramatic coloratura fach.
+Her dream roles include Lulu, Konstanze, and Violetta.
+She would also love to sing Clémence, L’Amour de Loin, Schoneberg's Pierrot, and perform Martines’ La Tempesta with a full ensemble.
+One of her goals is to record pieces by women which have no existing recordings, including works by Maria Teresa Agnesi, Ruth Schonthal, and Boetzelaer.
+She also hopes to collaborate with living composers to continue to premiere their works and explore new sounds and techniques.

-Lisa lives in Stralsund, Germany, with her husband David and their newly adopted puppy Eevee.
+Lisa lives in Stralsund, Germany, with her husband, David, and their dog Eevee.
 In her spare time, she writes short stories and is working her way through a Sci-Fi/Fantasy novel.
 She and David love taking advantage of the nature surrounding the Baltic Sea and go camping and hiking whenever they can.
-She also loves having a day of watching Star Trek or playing Zelda.
+She also loves having a day watching Star Trek or playing Zelda.